Wikmano/Python-Password-ZIp-Cracker/README.md

 # Password ZIP Cracker (Python)

-This is a simple Python program with a graphical user interface (GUI) that attempts to crack the password of a ZIP file using a brute-force method.
+This is a simple Python program with a graphical user interface (GUI) that attempts to crack the password of a ZIP file using a dictionary attack method.
 It goes through a list of possible passwords provided in a text file.

 ## What's Included